 Here's Your Best Bet

-Make no mistake.
-There is a place for electronic communication with your customers.
-Websites and email are an important part of any business.
+electronic communication with your customers.
+Websites and email are an

-But the hands down best choice for keeping customers and getting more referrals and building relationships is to include print newsletters within your marketing mix
+keeping customers and getting more referrals and building relationships

-You can even offer your customers a choice.
-They will see that you really care about what they want, not just what you are willing to provide for them.
+choice.
+They will see that you really care about what they want, not

 And that's what relationship marketing is all about, isn't it?

-In these days of BlackBerrys (Nasdaq: RIMMNews) and e-mail contact lists, the humble paper business card may look like a relic.
+In these days of BlackBerrys (Nasdaq: RIMM – News) and e-mail contact lists, the humble paper business card may look like a relic.
 Does passing them out signal you as hopelessly behind the curve?

 Not at all.
 In a world where so much communication happens electronically, the business card remains a valuable, tangible way to promote yourself and your company.
 The key is to produce cards that are memorable and informative, ones that can instantly sum up your brand in a glance.